 Composite video signals may be displayed easily as the instrument has a tv sync separator.

-The maximum sweep speed of 5 ns/cm allows sufficient time resolution, e.g. a 100 MHz sine wave will be displayed one period per 2 cm.
+The maximum sweep speed of 2 ns/cm allows sufficient time resolution, e.g. a 200 MHz sine wave will be displayed one period per 2.5 cm.

 The vertical amplifier inputs may be DC or AC coupled.
-Use dc coupling only if necessary and preferably with a probe.
+Use DC coupling only if necessary and preferably with a probe.

 Low frequency signals when AC coupled will show tilt (ac low frequency - 3 dB point is 1.6 Hz), so if possible use DC coupling.
-Using a probe with 10:1 or higher attenuation will lower the -3 dB point by the probe factor.
-If a probe cannot be used due to the loss of sensitivity, DC coupling the scope and an external large capacitor may help which, of course, must have a sufficient DC rating.
+Using a probe with 10:1 or higher attenuation will lower the -3dB point by the probe factor.
+If a probe cannot be used due to the loss of sensitivity, DC coupling the scope and an external large capacitor may help which, of course, must have a sufficient dc rating.
 Care must be taken, however, when charging and discharging a large capacitor.

 DC coupling is preferable with all signals of varying duty cycle, otherwise the display will move up and down depending on the duty cycle.
 Of course, pure DC can only be measured with DC coupling.
 The readout will show which coupling was chosen: = stands for DC, ~ stands for AC.
+For hf measurement an internal 50Ω terminator can be activated which is indicated by an Ω symbol in the readout.